linuxboot/heads-wiki/About/Keys.md

 ## TPM Owner password

 As part of setting up Heads, the TPM is "owned" by the user and the owner password is set.
-This clears all existing NVRAM and spaces (but does not reset counters?).
+This clears all existing NVRAM and spaces.

-Are there any consequences of an attacker controlling this key?
+An attacker who controls this key can reseal TPMTOTP shared secret.

 ## TPMTOTP shared secret

 ![TPMTOTP in use]({{ site.baseurl }}/images/TPMTOTP_in_use.jpg)

-Heads uses [TPM TOTP](https://trmm.net/Tpmtotp) to let the system attest to the user that the firmware is unmodified.
+Since humans have trouble doing RSA public key cryptography in their brains, Heads uses [TPM TOTP](https://trmm.net/Tpmtotp) to let the system attest to the user that the firmware is unmodified.
 During setup, a random 20-byte value is generated and shared (via QR code) to the user's phone and sealed with the